 Iraqis and Iranians

 In New Zealand’s 2013 census there were 5,481 residents born in Iraq, and 3,084 born in Iran.
 Most had arrived as refugees during the 1990s.
-Auckland had by far the largest Iraqi settlement, followed by Wellington (200–250 families) and Hamilton (30 families).
+Almost three-quarters of Iraqis lived in Auckland followed by Wellington and Hamilton.
 Many Iraqis were Assyrian Christians, who suffered greatly during the Iraq–Iran conflict and the Gulf wars.
 Oppressed by the ruling Muslim Sunni class in Iraq during the 1990s, many emigrated to western countries as refugees.

-Around half of the Iranians resident in New Zealand in 2001 were Muslims.
+Almost half of the Iranians resident in New Zealand in 2013 were Muslims.
 Like Iraqis, they were also concentrated in Auckland.

 In Auckland, Iraqi and Iranian Christians attended three main churches: the Chaldean Church, the Syrian Orthodox Church, and the Holy Apostolic Catholic Assyrian Church of the East.
 In Wellington, Father Aprem Oraha Pithyou headed the Ancient Church of the East.
 In 2003 the Iraqi community received a visit from the Chaldean Patriarch and official ceremonies were held in Wellington and in Auckland.